 - Commercial contract, invoices, evidence of shipment, Eِligible Instrument, signature verification, legal opinion (if required) are presented, duly endorsed or assigned to Afreximbank (where necessary);

-- Afreximbank discounts the face value of Eligible Instrument and payment is made to the Seller; and
+- Afreximbank discounts the face value of the Eligible Instrument and the payment is made to the Seller; and

 - At maturity documents are presented to the obligor at the counters of the Avalor who effects payment to Afreximbank.

-To provide liquidity to traders and service companies pending receipt of payment of invoices.
+To provide liquidity to traders and service companies pending the receipt of payment of invoices.

-- Exporters of goods shipped on consignment basis through sales agents and in Supermarkets.
+- Exporters of goods shipped on a consignment basis through sales agents and in supermarkets.

 Maximum of 180 days.